ivoscc/kubernetes-task-runner/README.md

 GC_CREDENTIALS_FILE_PATH: Path to GCS credentials JSON file.
 JOB_SYNCHRONIZATION_INTERVAL: Time between executions of synchronization task (default 30 seconds)
 ```

+Note that the `KUBERNETES_NAMESPACE` must exist as the application makes no
+attempt to create it (only required if not using the `default` namespace).

 ## Setup